sunsmarterjie/ChatterBox/README.md

-# ChatterBox

-ChatterBox: Multi-round Multimodal Referring and Grounding
+# ChatterBox: Multi-round Multimodal Referring and Grounding

 The paper, code, model, and dataset will be released soon.